EncoreTechnologies/ansible-stackstorm/README.md

 For nested packs that need to be cloned first then installed.
 They git repos will cloned to this location then deleted when finished installing the packs.

+    stackstorm_config: /etc/st2/st2.conf

+Default configuration file for stackstorm.
+This is needed to add the newly generated key value information to.

+    stackstorm_keys_dir: /etc/st2/keys/

+Default keys directory where cloudforms recommends that you put your datastore_key.
+This is not created by default so can easily be overridden to be moved if your environment calls for it.

+    stackstorm_datastor_file: datastore_key.json

+Default datastore file name that is reccommended by stackstorm.
+If this is not already created then it can be renamed easily depending on what your envrionment needs.

     stackstorm_keys:
       - name: "test"
         value: "test value"